malach-it/developers.boruta/docs/quickstart.md

 On the administration homepage you can navigate to "Load example configuration" link that enables to display an __example configuration to be persisted__ within `Configuration > Upload a configuration file` section.
 The configuration file is ready to be used, triggering "Upload configuration" button uploads the configuration and persists it.

+The created backend has to be set as default for example flows to be functionnal.
+Navigating to the example backend configuration help to update the configuration in `Identity providers > Backends > 00000000-0000-0000-0000-000000000001` section.

 ### 3.3 Generate client DID

 Navigating to [example client edit page](http://localhost:8081/clients/00000000-0000-0000-0000-000000000001/edit), in the security section, you have the ability to __generate example client DID__ ("Regenerate client did").
 Thiw will generate the DID associated to the client cryptograhic key pair.